Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

   instance, in an IPsec VPN, at least between the stub resolver and the resolver.

    Today, almost all DNS queries are sent over UDP [@thomas-ditl-tcp].
 This has practical consequences when considering encryption of the traffic as a possible privacy technique.
-Some encryption solutions are only designed for TCP, not UDP.
+Some encryption solutions are only designed for TCP, not UDP and new solutions are still emerging [@I-D.ietf-quic-transport].

    Another important point to keep in mind when analyzing the privacy issues of DNS is the fact that DNS requests received by a server are